AliasgarSabunwala/aliasgarsabun/README.md

 👋 Hello I'm

      By Passion,
-     - App Developer,
+     - Secure Software Developer,
-     - Competitive Programmer (CP) coding in C/ C++ and Java in Codechef and CodeForces
+     - Competitive Programmer (CP) coding in C++ in Codechef and CodeForces
-     - Catch The Flag (CTF) Player,
+     - Catch The Flag (CTF) Player, most notably, Indian Army Cyber Hackathon 2021 Level 3
-     - Cyber Security Researcher,
+     - Cyber Security Researcher
-     - Cyber Security Content Writer
+     - Cyber Security Content Writer at [Medium](https://aliasgarsabunwala.medium.com/)

      And By Nature,
      - I'm a team player and